 The factory image can be updated by running a factory update image.
-Support for updating the factory image was added in Intel Quartus Prime Pro Edition software version 19.2.

-Note: In addition to the factory image, the factory update image also updates the decision firmware and decision firmware data.
+In addition to the factory image, the factory update image also updates the decision firmware and decision firmware data.

 In order to make your system ready to support updating the factory image you need to have an available slot in flash that is the size of the maximum factory image you anticipate using plus 512 KB.